 Correct uniform attire is required to be worn by all Referees for all In-Town and Travel games by the Referees and Assistant Referees (AR).
 Note that improperly attired ARs run the risk of being dismissed by the Referee.
-Proper uniform includes: short or long sleeved Gold shirt or the new Flourescent shirt, badge, black shorts and referee socks (black with 3 white stripes or Referee logo).
+Proper uniform includes: short or long sleeved Flourescent yellow shirt, badge, black shorts and referee socks (black with 3 white stripes or Referee logo).

 Games should START AT ASSIGNED TIMES.
 Please try to keep to assigned start times for games.
 Late starts effect the schedule for the rest of the day.
 Referees control the game clock, try be aware and keep the game to within the timeslot assigned.
 PLEASE END THE GAME ON TIME.

 A reminder to all referees that part of our job is to inspect the field prior to the start of EACH AND EVERY game.
 This can be done while players are warming up.
-Please pay particular attention to the nets and make sure the goals are anchored down securely.
-If they aren't, inform the coaches that they need to take care of this before the game can start.
+Please pay particular attention to the nets (No holes and secured) and make sure the goals are anchored down securely.
+If they are not securley anchored, inform the coaches that they need to take care of this before the game can start.
 This is an important safety issue for all players on the field.

 NO JEWELRY of any kind is to allowed on any field players and substitutes.
 No EARRINGS!
 Taping of pierced ear is not allowable, the danger is still present.
 Medic Alert bracelets can be taped over.